addyosmani/backbone-fundamentals/README.md

 **Examples of the grouped sets of code dependencies**

-The contents of the vendor.js with is not built may use some *no conflict* calls as well.
+The contents of the vendor.js which is not built into a package may use some *no conflict* calls as well.

 ```javascript
 // List of vendor libraries, e.g. jQuery, Underscore, Backbone, etc.